kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Facebook New Feeds.md

 - NoSQl
 - File System
 ##### User Service
-- **registerUser(RegistrationInfo regInfo)**, the `RegistrationInfo` may include information such as username/email/password/confirmedPassword/contactInfo, etc)
+- **@Post registerUser(RegistrationInfo regInfo)**, the `RegistrationInfo` may include information such as username/email/password/confirmedPassword/contactInfo, etc)
-- **loginUser(LoginInfo logInfo)**, the `LoginInfo` may include information such as `username/email/password`, it may return an JWT token for further API request authentication and authorization
+- **@Post loginUser(LoginInfo logInfo)**, the `LoginInfo` may include information such as `username/email/password`, it may return an JWT token for further API request authentication and authorization
 - **User info are tend to be structure** so we can just use a SQL Database to save such info in a user table, each user would be assigned with **an unique UserId/UUID**
 ```
 User Table